SimonLarsen/simonlarsen.github.io/index.md

 layout: page
 title: "About me"
 ---
 Hi, there.
 I'm Simon.
-I'm a computer scientist working as a PhD research fellow in the [Computation Biology research group](http://www.baumbachlab.net) at the University of Southern Denmark, where I work with machine learning and biological network analysis.
+I'm a computer scientist working as a PhD research fellow in the Computation Biology research group at the University of Southern Denmark, where I work with machine learning and biological network analysis.
+See my [work website](https://imada.sdu.dk/~sjlarsen/) for more.

-I also make up half of [Tangram Games](http://tangramgames.dk), an indie game development group currently working on an unnamed RPG.
+I also make up half of [Tangram Games](http://tangramgames.dk), an indie game development group.
 Our previous work includes [Tobu Tobu Girl](http://tangramgames.dk/tobutobugirl), [Mr. Rescue](http://tangramgames.dk/games/mrrescue) and [90 Second Portraits](http://tangramgames.dk/games/90secondportraits).